MenuraDewalegama/Conference-Management-Tool/README.md

 ### Prerequisites
 - Required NodeJs version v16.2.0 installed in the system.
 - Required MongoDB installed in the system.
-- Required MongoDB installed IntegrationStudio in the system.
-- Required MongoDB installed WSO2 enterprise integrator in the system.

 ### Cloning the project